Last updated 15 November 2016

 Plans can be created anytime from Alpha onwards.
 Plan tiers should be considered carefully, and take possible future expansions within your business into account.
 Based on customer feedback, we suggest creating your paid add-on plans as the add-on is approaching GA.

 While your add-on is in Alpha and Beta, it will have only one visible plan named ‘Test’.
 This plan will be free for users to add while your add-on remains in Alpha/Beta.
 Until the add-on is GA, additional plans are not listed and ecosystem partners are not able to charge for their services.

-Providers can create Add-on plans in the Provider Portal.
+Partners can create Add-on plans in the Partner Portal.

 Choose your naming scheme with care, you will not be able to change it easily once your add-on is available to the public.